JetBrains/intellij-sdk-docs/topics/products/datagrip/data_grip.md

 It is not required for building plugins and manually installing them in DataGrip.
 Benign, but redundant attribute if used for later versions of the `gradle-intellj-plugin`.

-The dependency on the DataGrip APIs must be declared in the `plugin.xml` file.
+The dependency on the DataGrip APIs must be declared in the <path>plugin.xml</path> file.
 As described in [Modules Specific to Functionality](plugin_compatibility.md#modules-specific-to-functionality) table, the `<depends>` tags must declare `com.intellij.database`.
 **Note** that DataGrip plugins must also declare a dependency on `com.intellij.modules.platform` because `com.intellij.database` is not recognized as a module.
 Consequently, without the `com.intellij.modules.platform` declaration the plugin is assumed to be a [legacy plugin](plugin_compatibility.md#declaring-plugin-dependencies) and will not load in DataGrip.